 But who hides behind this perfect image of Art?

-Live the rhythm of her breathing.
+Who is this woman?Live the rhythm of her breathing.

 Feel the tension of the concentration in her preparation.

-Be witness to the confidence in a gesture, that has been repeated so many times, decade after decade, century after century.
+Be witness to the confidence in a gesture, that has been repeated so many times, decade after decade, century after century."

 Through his stunning photography, Marinig provides an exceptionally rare glimpse into a hidden world, in which we see the daily routine of the apprentice geisha.

 From the mundane back streets, with their tangle of overhead power cables, these icons of Japanese culture emerge from humble okiya, boarding houses.
-Like vividly coloured butterflies escaping from their dull, brown pupa, they step out into the nighttime streets of Kyoto's historial Gion district.
+Like vividly coloured butterflies escaping from their dull, brown pupa, they step out into the nighttime streets of Kyoto's historical Gion district.

 RELATED: Is It Rude (For Foreigners) To Wear Kimono?